How to Flush Your Water Heater

 Inspect the Anode Rod annually.

-The anode rod helps to protect the tank from corrosion.
-If the rod is corroded, it needs to be replaced.
+The anode rod protects the tank from corrosion.
+If it is corroded, it needs to be replaced.

 Insulate the tank.